data-bootcamp-v4/lessons/3_first_project/week3-project-brief.md

 ## Setup

-In this project you will work in pairs.
+In this project, you will work in pairs.
 As you create your Kanban board for project management purposes during the project, you can decide how to best divide the work between you.

 ## Typical Day